ChainsolAhvery/Seating-and-Reservation-System/README.md

 ### How to run
+Note: Node.js is required to run this application.

 To clone and run this application, a machine with Git installed will be necessary.
 From the command line, run the following commands: